virteal/Inox/README.md

   }
  ```

 Note: if the current word is the last word of a definition, using `again` instead is a better solution because it avoids a potential overflow of the control stack.
-This classic optimisation is called _"tail call elimination"_ and it is done by the Inox compiler (ToDo).
+This classic optimisation is called _"tail call elimination"_ and it is done by the Iɴᴏx compiler (ToDo).

 Unfortunately it does not apply to the fidonacci function because the actual last word of the definition is the `if` word.
 This is clearly visible in the postfix notation only.